“בֹּאוּ, נִשְׁתַּחֲוֶה וְנִכְרָעָה; נִבְרְכָה לִפְנֵי-ה’ עֹשֵׂנוּ.”

 1 See Mishneh Torah, Laws of Prayer 5:13.

-2 Cf. Orot HaTeshuvah chapter 2, where Rav Kook describes two paths of teshuvah: the first is by way of gradual advance, and the second is sudden and radical.
+2 Cf. Orot HaTeshuvah chapter 2, where Rav Kook describes two paths of teshuvah: the first is through gradual advance, and the second is sudden and radical.

 Illustration image: ‘Figure kneeling in prayer’ (Francois-Barthelemy-Marius Abel, 1856)